Accommodating Students & Applicants with Disabilities

 Applicants who do not need a reasonable accommodation during the application process are encouraged to wait until after they are admitted into their respective academic program to request accommodations.

-All requests are submitted to SDS.
-SDS will review the situation with the applicant or student to identify possible accommodations, if any.
+All requests are submitted to Student Disability Services.
+Student Disability Services will review the situation with the applicant or student to identify possible accommodations, if any.
 If a reasonable accommodation can be identified which will not impose an undue hardship or fundamentally alter the nature of the academic program, service, or activity, then MBKU will make the accommodation.
 If there is more than one possible accommodation, MBKU will decide which option will be provided.
-SDS make these determinations, and the determination is subject to the appeals procedure discussed below.
-SDS will notify the applicant or student, the student’s Program Dean/Director, administrators, and appropriate faculty members, as necessary, of any accommodations to be provided.
+Student Disability Services make these determinations, and the determination is subject to the appeals procedure discussed below.
+Student Disability Services will notify the applicant or student, the student’s Program Dean/Director, administrators, and appropriate faculty members, as necessary, of any accommodations to be provided.

 MBKU maintains appropriate confidential records in accordance with the law.